gesiscss/persistent_binderhub/README.md

 The installation consists of 2 steps.
-As a first step we install the chart, then we will finalize the configuration of the Binder service and upgrade the chart to apply last changes in the config.
+As a first step we install the chart, then we will finalize the configuration of the Binder service and upgrade the chart to apply final changes in the config.

 To install the chart with the release name `pbhub` into namespace `pbhub-ns`: